In this post, I’ll talk about strategy and the importance of vision, especially while creating a shared understanding of product vision.

-- There is widespread clarity in the stakeholders’ and designers’ understanding in the approach taken during project implementation.
+- There is widespread clarity in the stakeholders’ and designers’ understanding of the approach taken during project implementation.

 - Is there a project vision?
 Does the company have a clear view of the project direction, and where it fits into the raison d’être (the “why”) of the company?
-How exactly will the project help the company fulfill it’s why?
-A satisfactory answer to this question should emerge during the early stages of a strategic project, when the brief is formulated.
-Lack of clear-cut answer to these questions usually signals the absence of a strong, cohesive project vision.
+How exactly will the project help the company fulfill its why?
+A satisfactory answer to this question should emerge during the early stages of a strategic project when the brief is formulated.
+A lack of clear-cut answers to these questions usually signals the absence of a strong, cohesive project vision.

 While goals provide a context about where you’re going, the vision paints a picture of what the future will look like, so people want to go there.
 Unfortunately, where goals come out as a list that’s easy to document and share, it takes more work to convert your concrete vision into something that’s easy to share (Govella, A., Collaborative Product Design.
 2019).

 A Vision Statement is a method for describing the result of an innovation project as an overview, showing how the innovation offering is implemented by the organization.
 Part of the method is to express the innovation intent and its realization in only a minimum set of words or visuals, for example, a title statement as brief as, “We will eradicate breast cancer in the next twenty years.”
 It contains no specifics, but grounds all innovation efforts (Kumar, V., “Mindsets” in 101 design methods, 2013).